 - Cycling: There are paved and gravel trails.
 Younger riders may need help on the big hill just past the Visitor Centre, but once you descend into the river valley, there are plenty of flat trails.
 We like Glenbow Trail (paved), Bowbend Trail (2.6 km paved, 2 km gravel), and Bow River Loop (gravel).
 If you prefer hills, there are lots of those too, so you can really get a workout.
-Eventually you’ll be able to bike from Calgary to Cochrane on the Calgary to Cochrane Regional Trail.
-See Alberta Trailnet for more info.
+Eventually you’ll be able to bike from Calgary to Cochrane on the Bearspaw Trail (part of the Calgary to Cochrane Regional Trail).

 - Bird watching, wildlife viewing